3gglord/week-four/notes.md

 - things surrounding the word that can change it's meaning
 - context around the word--when is it used? who says/writes it?
 - using tags
+- how do we know when to stop?

+## Topic Models
+- error
+- choose the number of topics
+- decide what to name the topics
+- the way the documents are divided up
+  - could have divided by date or publisher or writer

+## bonus activity